ditiro1/Disclaimer/README.md

 Demonstration guide for educational purposes.
-Attacking a system is CRIME AND PURNISHABLE BY LAW.
+Attacking a system is _CRIME AND PURNISHABLE BY LAW_.

 Hi guys subscribe to my channel and every day you shall have a video or two when available.
 And thanks for your participation. :) :)